sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 The _vagga_ is often little more than a convenient grouping to help organize the discourses neatly.
 In such cases, a _vagga_ is usually just named after its first discourse.

 However, it is also common to find that a _vagga_ collects discourses with a loose thematic unity.
-For example, in the <cite>Sīlakkhandhavagga</cite> of the Dīgha Nikāya  (thirteen discourses in this case), all the texts deal with the “gradual training” of ethics, meditation, and wisdom.
+For example, in the <cite class="text-translated">Chapter on the Full Spectrum of Ethics</cite> (<cite class="text-root">Sīlakkhandhavagga</cite>) of the Dīgha Nikāya  (thirteen discourses in this case), almost all the texts deal with the “gradual training” of ethics, meditation, and wisdom.

 In some cases, a _vagga_ in Pali may parallel a similar _vagga_ in another language.
-For example, the famous <cite>Aṭṭhakavagga</cite> of the Sutta Nipāta exists in Chinese translation, though the Sutta Nipāta as a whole does not.
-Similarly, the <cite>Sīlakkhandhavagga</cite> of the Dīgha Nikāya has parallels in both the Dharmaguptaka (Chinese) and Sarvāstivāda (Sanskrit) texts of the Dīgha.
+For example, the famous <cite class="text-translated">Chapter of the Eights</cite> (<cite class="text-root">Aṭṭhakavagga</cite>) of the Sutta Nipāta exists in Chinese translation, though the Sutta Nipāta as a whole does not.
+Similarly, the <cite class="text-root">Sīlakkhandhavagga</cite> of the Dīgha Nikāya has parallels in both the Dharmaguptaka (Chinese) and Sarvāstivāda (Sanskrit) texts of the Dīgha.

 Occasionally the word _vagga_ is applied to a larger textual unit, one that includes a number of sections, each of which composed of “little” _vaggas_.
 Examples of such nested _vagga_ structures include the Saṁyutta Nikāya and the Khandhakas of the Pali Vinaya.